What Is Gustatory Sweating? Causes, Signs, Treatment, And More

 Gustatory sweating (gustatory means – Taste, which occurs while eating, thinking, and talking about eating), is also known as Frey syndrome.

-But if sweat during eating any food occurs, then that case it is called gustatory sweating.
+Sweating while eating spicy food is common, But if sweat occurs while eating any food, it is called gustatory sweating.

 It is most commonly a result of damage to a nerve that goes to the parotid gland.